 Do not plant lily of the valley in the Midwest, where it has become invasive.

 Find bulbs now from Eden Brothers in bags of two, four, or six.

 7. Siberian Squill

 Low-profile Siberian squill, Scilla siberica, has one to three light blue, nodding, bell-like blooms per stem.

 It’s often seen in the company of the crocus, grape hyacinth, and glory of the snow.
 The leaves are strap-like with reddish stems.

 Ideal growing conditions include full sun to part shade, and average, well-draining soil that is slightly acidic.

-Heights reach between 3 and 6 inches, and these show well in fronts of beds, border edges, containers, and window boxes.
+Heights reach between three and six inches, and these show well in fronts of beds, border edges, containers, and window boxes.
 For maximum impact, mass planting is recommended.